WHAT I AIM TO CAPTURE

 How I would describe my photography style

-Organic, illustrative, journalistic, maximalist.
-Fine art, but tweaked to better fit every person, not just professional models.
+Organic, illustrative, journalistic.
+Documentary, but with a fine art base.
 The way I shoot and edit will also change slightly depending on several factors: you and your partner, the venue, the lighting, and the energy of the wedding.
 But you can always count on lots of candids, goofy smiles, and tender moments.

 What is it like to have me at a wedding?

 I maintain a documentarian approach to weddings, but that doesn't mean I spend my entire time behind the scenes.
 As a journalist, I know that the best photos are made when you're involved in and care about what you're photographing, so I make it a point to throw myself into the wedding day and live within your vision to truly illustrate it.